How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Week 0: System Build (2 hours)

-Before running your first review, build the structure that makes weekly execution automatic.
+Before you run your first review, build the structure that makes weekly execution automatic.

 Choose your review day and time:

 Pick a consistent slot that won’t get interrupted.
-Friday 2 pm or Monday 9 am works for most operators.
-Friday captures the week fresh.
-Monday sets direction before chaos starts.
+Friday 2 pm or Monday 9 am works for most operators—Friday captures the week while it’s fresh, and Monday sets direction before chaos starts.

-The critical rule: same day, same time, every week.
-No exceptions.
-Variable timing means skipped reviews within 4 weeks.
+The critical rule: same day, same time, every week, with no exceptions.
+When timing varies, reviews start getting skipped within 4 weeks.

-When Marcus built his review system, he chose Friday 3 pm.
-Tried Monday first, but the client's fires always interrupted.
-Friday afternoon was protected—clients knew he was offline planning.
-18 months later, he’s never missed a single Friday review.
+When Marcus built his review system, he picked Friday 3 pm.
+He first tried Monday, but client fires kept interrupting; Friday afternoon was protected, and clients knew he was offline planning.
+Eighteen months later, he hasn’t missed a single Friday review.

-Block 90 minutes on calendar (recurring, high priority):
+Block 90 minutes on your calendar (recurring, high priority):

-Create a recurring calendar event.
-Title it “Weekly Review” or “Planning Session.”
-Mark it high priority.
-Treat it like a client commitment.
+Create a recurring calendar event titled “Weekly Review” or “Planning Session,” mark it high priority, and treat it like a client commitment.

-Add buffer before and after—don’t schedule meetings that run late into your review or pull you out early.
-Protect the full 90 minutes.
+Add buffer time before and after the block so meetings don’t run into your review or pull you out early; protect the full 90 minutes.

 Build a simple template with five segments.
-Notion, Google Docs, or a paper notebook all work.
-Consistency matters more than tool choice.
+Notion, Google Docs, or a paper notebook all work—consistency matters more than the tool.

 Template structure: